MohitBurkule/L-Strawb-Py/README.md

 ## Install
 The [Lpy](https://github.com/openalea/lpy) framework is required to run this code which supports Windows, OSX and Linux devices.

-Once installed simply open the .py file into lpy and run.
+Once installed simply open the .lpy file into lpy application and run.

 ## Examples
 ![](imgs/strawb_lpy_gen.PNG)